-- 1. Ambient air is drawn into the instrument at 2 LPM through a TSP inlet, then through the PM2.5 or PM1 size fractionator the dilution adapter then through a stiff support tube (for mounting).
+- 1. Ambient air is drawn into the instrument at 2 LPM through a TSP inlet, through the dilution adapter then through a PM2.5 or PM1 size fractionator through a stiff support tube (for mounting).
 Flexible tubing connects to the back of the BC 1060. - 2.
 The sample air is drawn through the inlet heater and into the optical measurement module and through the filter tape where ambient particulate is deposited onto a small diameter filter spot.
 The filter spot size is optimized for high sensitivity operation rather than for high concentration operation. - 3.
 The sample air exits the bottom of the measurement module, passes through a small debris filter, and then flows through the mass airflow sensor where the flow rate measurement is made.
 The CPU converts the mass flow from the sensor into actual volumetric flow based on continuous inputs from the model 80866-1ambient temperature sensor.
 Barometric pressure is measured by a sensor located inside the electronics bay. - 4.
-Next, the sample air passes through the flow controller (which controls the sample flow rate), through the pulse dampening chamber, then the pump.
+Next, the sample air passes through the pulse dampening chamber, then the pump.
 The air is exhausted inside the instrument, for purge air.